Michelle Dockery: Film and television

-In a departure from her portrayal of Lady Mary in Downton Abbey, Dockery advanced her Hollywood career with a 2015 performance in the sci-fi thriller feature film Self/less with Ryan Reynolds.
+In a departure from her portrayal of Lady Mary in Downton Abbey, Dockery advanced her Hollywood career with a 2015 performance in the sci-fi thriller feature film Self/less, with Ryan Reynolds.

 Beginning in November 2016, Dockery starred in the lead role of Letty Raines in Good Behavior, an American drama series based on the novella series by Blake Crouch.
 Letty is a drug-addicted thief and con-artist who, released early from prison on good behaviour, is attempting to get her life under control.
-This is complicated by a chance meeting and subsequent entanglement with a charismatic hitman, played by Juan Diego Botto.
-The 10-episode first season, airing on U.S. basic-cable network TNT, was filmed in and around Wilmington, North Carolina.
+Her efforts are complicated by a chance meeting and subsequent entanglement with a charismatic hitman, played by Juan Diego Botto.
+The 10-episode first season, airing on a U.S. basic-cable network TNT, was filmed in and around Wilmington, North Carolina.
 In January 2017, the show was picked up for a second season.
 In November 2018, the series was cancelled after two seasons.

-In 2017, Dockery starred alongside Jim Broadbent, Charlotte Rampling, Harriet Walter, and Emily Mortimer in the British film The Sense of an Ending from CBS Films, based on the Booker-winning novel of the same name by Julian Barnes.
+In 2017, Dockery appeared alongside Jim Broadbent, Charlotte Rampling, Harriet Walter, and Emily Mortimer in the British film The Sense of an Ending from CBS Films, based on the Booker-winning novel of the same name by Julian Barnes.
 She plays Susie Webster, the daughter of Tony Webster (Jim Broadbent), a man who lives in quiet unquestioning solitude until he confronts secrets of his past.
 "The film is a beautiful adaptation of the book which I love.
-And I jumped at the chance to work with director Ritesh Batra, who also filmed The Lunchbox (2013)", explains Dockery.
+And I jumped at the chance to work with director Ritesh Batra, who also filmed The Lunchbox (2013)", explained Dockery.

-Later that year, Dockery played a lead role in the Netflix western miniseries Godless.
+Later that year, Dockery had a lead role in the Netflix western miniseries Godless.
 In 2019, Dockery reprised her lead role as Lady Mary Crawley in the Downton Abbey film, alongside Hugh Bonneville and Maggie Smith.
-The film received generally positive reviews from critics and was a major financial success, grossing $192 million.
-Later in 2019, Dockery starred in the Guy Ritchie directed The Gentlemen, as the wife of a drug baron played by Matthew McConaughey.
-The film, which opened in wide release in 2020, was met with mixed to positive reviews, though Dockery's performance as Ros was praised, and has grossed over $100 million worldwide.
+The film received generally positive reviews from critics and was a financial success, grossing $192 million.
+Later in 2019, Dockery appeared in The Gentlemen, directed by Guy Ritchie, as the wife of a drug baron played by Matthew McConaughey.
+The film opened in wide release in 2020 and has grossed over $100 million worldwide.
+It was met with mixed to positive reviews.

 Music

 Dockery is a trained singer.
-She sang at the 50th Anniversary of Ronnie Scott's Jazz Club in London and has occasionally sung with Sadie and the Hotheads, a band formed by Elizabeth McGovern, who played her mother in Downton Abbey.
-In February 2022, it was announced that Dockery and her Downton Abbey co-star Michael C. Fox has signed a record deal with Decca Records as the duo Michelle and Michael.
+She sang at the 50th anniversary of Ronnie Scott's Jazz Club in London and has occasionally sung with Sadie and the Hotheads, a band formed by Elizabeth McGovern, who played her mother in Downton Abbey.
+In February 2022, it was announced that Dockery and her Downton Abbey co-star Michael C. Fox had signed a record deal with Decca Records as the duo Michelle and Michael.